The Guide to MPs’ Business Costs and Expenses

 They need accommodation in one of these two places.
 All MPs need a constituency office and staff to run it.
 They are reimbursed for these essential costs, or in some cases, IPSA will pay the provider of the goods or services directly on the MP’s behalf.

 The MPs' Scheme of Business Costs and Expenses sets out the rules for meeting these costs.
-The Fifth Edition of the Scheme came into operation on 1 April 2013.
+The Sixth Edition of the Scheme came into operation on 1 April 2014.
 This guidance summarises key aspects of the Scheme and puts it into context for MPs so it’s clearer how it applies to their day-to-day work.

 This guidance concentrates on how MPs can make claims, pay costs directly, manage budgets and pay their staff.
 It also covers the process of how IPSA publishes claims, so that taxpayers can see how their money is spent in support of MPs' parliamentary functions.